temporaerhaus/vsh-workadventure/README.md

 ### Loading the map in Tiled

-The sample map is in the file `map.json`.
+The vsh map is in the file `main.json`.
 You can load this file in [Tiled](https://www.mapeditor.org/).

-Now, it's up to you to edit the map and write your own map.
+Now, it's up to you to edit the map.

 Some resources regarding Tiled: